Wei Dai: b-money

 In 1998, Dai helped to spark interest in cryptocurrencies with the publication of "b-money, an anonymous, distributed electronic cash system".
-In the paper, Dai outlines the basic properties of all modern day cryptocurrency systems: "...a scheme for a group of untraceable digital pseudonyms to pay each other with money and to enforce contracts amongst themselves without outside help".
+In the paper, Dai outlines the basic properties of his proposed system: "...a scheme for a group of untraceable digital pseudonyms to pay each other with money and to enforce contracts amongst themselves without outside help".

+The paper describes two protocols: one in which all participants maintain account balances, and another in which a subset of servers maintains them.

 VMAC

 VMAC is a block cipher-based message authentication code (MAC) algorithm using a universal hash proposed by Ted Krovetz and Wei Dai in April 2007.
 The algorithm was designed for high performance backed by a formal analysis.

 Influence on the development of Bitcoin

-Described as "money which is impossible to regulate", Dai's b-money described the core concepts later implemented in Bitcoin and other cryptocurrencies:
+Described as "money which is impossible to regulate", Dai's b-money described some concepts later implemented in Bitcoin and other cryptocurrencies.
+The proposal included: